jackiezzz24/E-commerce-Django/README.md

 # Full Stack E-commerce Application

 +	Implemented an E-commerce Store application that allows users to manage their carts for shopping, registration, reset password with email verification, and use PayPal gateway to complete checkout functionality.
-+	Developed the front-end with JavaScript based on a UI framework named Bootstrap to create web pages.
++	Developed the front-end with <b>JavaScript</b> based on a UI framework named Bootstrap to create web pages.
-+	Designed the RESTful APIs for the whole system and implemented the backend with Python Django.
++	Designed the RESTful APIs for the whole system and implemented the backend with <b>Python Django</b>.
-+	Utilized AJAX redirection to clear the shopping cart.
-Used AWS S3 as file server to implement multimedia content streaming, AWS IAM to securely control access to AWS resources, and Elastic Beanstalk to monitor capacity provisioning and auto scaling.
++	Utilized <b>AJAX</b> redirection to clear the shopping cart.
+Used <b>AWS S3</b> as file server to implement multimedia content streaming, <b>AWS IAM</b> to securely control access to AWS resources, and <b>Elastic Beanstalk</b> to monitor capacity provisioning and auto scaling.

 ## App Screenshots